HOTEL XCARET WITH A TODDLER OR YOUNG KIDS

 Is transportation from the airport to the hotel included?

-Yes, if you have a confirmed flight with the hotel on file, transportation is provided.
 You may have to wait for others to arrive, but there is a new lounge at the airport.
 You’ll be waiting in style, luxury, and most importantly air conditioning.

 Do you tip at Hotel Xcaret?